Oxygen Therapy Contraindications: When Supplemental Oxygen Can Be Harmful

 • This can progress to CO2 narcosis: confusion, drowsiness, and ultimately respiratory failure

-A landmark randomized controlled trial by Austin et al. (2010) demonstrated that high-flow oxygen during COPD exacerbations significantly increased mortality compared to titrated oxygen.
-Mortality was 9% in the high-flow group versus 4% in the titrated group.2
+A randomized controlled trial by Austin et al. (2010) demonstrated that high-flow oxygen during COPD exacerbations significantly increased mortality compared with titrated oxygen.
+Mortality was 9% in the high-flow group versus 4% in the titrated group, and among the subgroup with confirmed COPD the risk reduction with titration was even larger.2

 Approach Target SpO2 Rationale